Logo File Formats: How to Choose the Right One

 3. Why does my logo look blurry when scaled?

 Blurriness occurs when a logo is saved in a raster format (like JPG or PNG) and is scaled up.
-Raster images are made of pixels, and when you enlarge them, they lose their sharpness and become pixelated.
+Raster images are made of pixels, and when you enlarge them, they lose sharpness and become pixelated.
 To avoid this, use a vector format (such as SVG or EPS) for logos.
 Vector files are made of paths, lines, and curves that retain their clarity and quality, no matter how much you resize them.

 - Sending JPGs to designers for editing: JPGs are compressed and lose quality with every edit.
 Instead, send vector files (SVG or EPS) to designers for easy editing and scalability.